wendy-awe/PortentaH7_BirdRecognition/README.md

 # PortentaH7_BirdRecognition
-Bird sound detection project using Portenta H7 + STM32Cube-AI.
+Bird sound detection project using Portenta H7 + Arduino IDE.
 This project aims to implement a bird recognition system on the Portenta H7 microcontroller.
-It is developed using STM32CubeIDE and will include source code, documentation, models, and tests.
+It is developed using Arduino IDE and will include source code, documentation, models, and test.

 ## Repository Structure
 - `src/` : Source code for firmware and application